Tuesday 9:00 am – 4:00 pm

 - Online via Zoom Pro

-- Your will receive the link for logging in to the virtual room via email by your trainer.
+- Your will receive the link to log in to the virtual room via email by your trainer.

 Please fill in the Ingenium registration form and send it signed by your supervisor or adviser via E-Mail: ingenium-anmeldung@tu-…